sarahciston/codingcare/_drafts/lavenderhaze.md

 National Defense Magazine: "a center-stage, relentless and unprecedented effort to fine-tune, adapt and improve AI-enabled or AI-enhanced systems for immediate deployment.
 That effort is paving the way for AI warfare in the future" [...]
 AI-controlled warfare with little to no human decision making involved
 “software defined warfare” as part of a vision in which software will be the crucial part of the defense architecture needed for next-generation warfighting systems

-Hyper War or Mosaic War (DARPA) combo of ai and ppl / software-defined warfare
+I learn new terms I hate, euphemisms like "Hyper War" or "Mosaic War" (DARPA) combo of ai and ppl / software-defined warfare

-Operating outside the law / extra-judicial.
+*Operating outside the law / extra-judicial*

 Testing grounds—will be used in non-conflict zones later, becomes privatized/ubiquitous